Means of Transportation Lesson Plan & Activities for Kids

 You can start your transportation lesson plans for preschoolers like this, by talking about and educating kids first.

 Transportation is everywhere in our society today and the world around us.
 It is responsible for the advancement of the entire world.

 With our many modern methods of travel and transportation using various machines and vehicles, you can virtually travel anywhere.
 Transportation gets us supplies, food and other essentials so we can survive.
 It’s also essential for shipping these items around the world.

-You want to use basic, common vehicles and means of transport that are familiar, interesting and easy to remember with this lesson plan.
+You want to use basic, common vehicles and means of transportation that are familiar, interesting and easy to remember for preschoolers and young children when using this lesson plan.

 Use transportation vehicles that are in your local community, or that they see in everyday life and find interesting.
 The children will be eager to learn about all the different machines, vehicles and equipment they see in the world around them and on TV.